Renaud-D-Harreville/nextcloud-docker/README.md

     cd src/https-reverse-proxy/
     docker-compose up --build -d

-This way, we are ready to proxy requests to our futures applications.
+This way, we are ready to proxy requests of our futures applications.
 You will still be able to accept many web applications on your other server ! :)

 Now, go to the *webdav* directory and edit the *docker-compose.yml* file :